 Support Services Assistant Salary

 Average Support Services Assistants in the United States make around $13.19 per hour.
 Geography is the biggest factor affecting pay for this group, followed by career duration.
 Most people in this profession are content with their work, and moderate levels of job satisfaction are reported.
 While some workers in this profession — slightly more than a fifth — do not have any health coverage, a strong majority do receive medical benefits and a majority have dental insurance.
 The vast majority (81 percent) of Support Services Assistants who took the survey are female.
+Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Support Services Assistant